Dai-Wenhan/dai-wenhan.github.io/genag/genag.md

 The followings are pregnant and unreadable (to be updated incidentally)...

 - [**Derived Categories**](././genag-dercat.pdf). <br/>
-  _Ind and Pro Categories, Localization of Rings as Localization of Categories, Derived Categories and Its Basic Properties._
+  _Ind and Pro categories, localization of rings as localization of categories, derived categories and its basic properties._
 - [**Fujita Vanishing**](././genag-fujita.pdf). <br/>
-  _Statement and Proof in all characteristics, Application of Grothendieck Duality, Weak Generalization of Kodaira Vanishing, Fujita's Numerical characterization of nef and big line bundles, Boundedness of Polynomial-Type Cohomology Dimensions for Twisted Coherent Sheaves._
+  _Statement and proof in all characteristics, application of Grothendieck Duality, weak generalization of Kodaira Vanishing, Fujita's numerical characterization of nef and big line bundles, boundedness of polynomial-type cohomology dimensions for twisted coherent sheaves._
 - [**Serre Duality**](././genag-serreduality.pdf). <br/>
-  _Statement and Proof, Preliminaries on Ext (resp.
-Sheaf-Ext), The Dualizing Sheaf Exists in General, Canonical Bundle of Smooth Varieties._
+  _Statement and proof, preliminaries on Ext (resp. sheaf-Ext), the dualizing sheaf exists in general, canonical bundle of smooth carieties._
 - [**Chow's Lemma**](././genag-chow.pdf) (a quick transcript following Hartshorne). <br/>
-  _Relative Projections, Projective Nullstellensatz, Proper and Projective Morphisms, "Higher Twist Becomes Finite" à la Serre, Chow's Lemma._
+  _Relative projections, projective Nullstellensatz, proper and projective morphisms, "higher twist becomes finite" à la Serre, Chow's Lemma._